ChongWuLab/SUMMIT/README.md

 #### eQTLgen summary statistics

 As for the summary-level eQTLgen data, you can download from https://www.eqtlgen.org/cis-eqtls.html.
 Notice that the eQTLgen dataset is over 3.5Gb, we have splitted them into small ```.RData``` files (You can download from LINK-2) by gene_id after standard quality control.
-If you do wish to process the summary-level eQTLgen data on your own, please do **not** change the column names or column order from eQTLgen's original data.
+If you do wish to process the summary-level eQTLgen data on your own, please do **NOT** change the column names or column order from eQTLgen's original data.

 #### GTEx-7 and GTEx-8 data

-SUMMIT used
+As we used both data from GTEx-7 and GTEx-8 as our basis for tuning and model validation, we offer

-### Alignment
+### Data alignment

 SUMMIT offers two approaches to align the reference panel with the summary-level data.
+If you wish to align your data by rsID, use mainbody_cpp_rsid_precise.R.
+If you wish to align your data by chromosome+position, use mainbody_cpp_pos_precise.R.

 ### Example run

-After we prepared the data, we can run SUMMIT via the following single line.
+After we prepared the data, we can train imputation models via the following single line.

 ```
 Rscript mainbody_cpp_rsid_precise.R \